 The AAOA CME program centers around clinical issues related to the care allergy/immunology and inflammatory diseases of the airways and systems related to the head and neck.
 Our goal is to offer key content on the comprehensive role of allergy in today’s ENT practice.
-While we are still building the program, you can still offer your input on what would make this a not-to-be-missed event.
-You can share your input via this link.

 We plan for the content of the Annual Meeting to be focused on (note: this is still being planned):